 Sonoita’s Santa Cruz County Fairgrounds hosts numerous events during the year.
 Labor Day is the Grand Canyon Pro-Rodeo, and fall sees the Santa Cruz County Fair.
 And in the spring people flock to the nearly hundred year old Annual Sonoita Horse Races, the oldest quarter horse races in the US.

 The rolling hills of Wine Country in Sonoita and Elgin are home to some of the best wine in the United States, with frequent wine tastings, winery tours and unique and fun festivals drawing wine aficionados from all over.

-The communities of the Mountain Empire, Patagonia, Sonoita and Elgin are also a great central location for day trips to Bisbee, Tombstone, Tubac, the wondrous Karchner Caverns, and Mexico.
+The Sky Islands communities of Patagonia, Sonoita and Elgin are also a great central location for day trips to Bisbee, Tombstone, Tubac, the wondrous Karchner Caverns, and Mexico.